60% of adults in the UK think that better training on the topic of sexual harassment would be effective at reducing it in the workplace.

 Employees are protected by a few different acts of parliament if they feel they’re being sexually harassed at work:

-• The Protection from Harassment Act made it a criminal offence to pursue conduct that leads to harassment, or fear that violence will be used.
-If convicted, someone can be sentenced to up to six months in prison, or get a fine of up to £5000.
+- The Protection from Harassment Act made it a criminal offence to pursue conduct that leads to harassment, or fear that violence will be used.
+If convicted, someone can be sentenced to up to six months in prison, or receive an unlimited fine.

 Business benefits